Joe E. Lewis: Gangster assault

+Subsequent career

 Lewis toured in the USO shows with Ray Bolger in the Pacific Theater during World War II.
-Joe appeared in the movies Too Many Husbands (the 1931 short comedy), Private Number (1936), The Holy Terror (1937), Private Buckaroo (1942), and (playing himself) Lady in Cement (1968).
+Joe appeared in the movies "Too Many Husbands" (the 1931 short comedy), Private Number (1936), The Holy Terror (1937), Private Buckaroo (1942), and (playing himself) Lady in Cement (1968).
 He appeared frequently on The Ed Sullivan Show, was the "Mystery Guest" three times on What's My Line?, and was interviewed on Person to Person in 1956.
 In 1946 he married actress Martha Stewart; they divorced in 1948.
-Random House published Lewis's biography, The Joker Is Wild, written by Art Cohn, in 1955.
+Random House published Lewis' biography, The Joker Is Wild, written by Art Cohn, in 1955.

 Lewis and Frank Sinatra had a longtime friendship predating Sinatra's portrayal of the comedian in The Joker Is Wild.
-In 1961 Sinatra signed Lewis to record for his label, Reprise Records.
+In 1961, Sinatra signed Lewis to record for his label, Reprise Records.
 The result, It Is Now Post Time, is one of the first LPs released by Reprise, and one of the few recorded examples of Lewis at work as a stand-up comedian.
-The title references a well-known part of his act, holding up a drink on stage and saying “Post time!”.
+The title references a well-known part of his act, holding up a drink on stage and saying “Post time!”
 This is a horse racing term, meaning the race is about to start; its use here implies that the drinker is about to start on a long binge.
 On his live album Sinatra at the Sands (1966), Sinatra says that even though he recently celebrated his 50th birthday, he would have the body of a 22-year-old man "if I hadn't spent all those years drinking with Joe E. Lewis."

 Death

-Lewis, who had been in a diabetic coma, died of a heart attack in 1971, aged 69, and was buried in Cedar Park Cemetery, Emerson, New Jersey.
+Lewis died of a heart attack in 1971, aged 69, and was buried in Cedar Park Cemetery, Emerson, New Jersey.
+He was reportedly in a diabetic coma at the time of his death.